Hotel deal uniting Trump’s company and Kushner Cos. is over

 NEW YORK — A collaboration between the Trump Organization and Jared Kushner’s family firm on a pair of hotels in New Jersey is over.

-A person familiar with the hookup says the president’s company is no longer managing a Kushner-owned hotel in Livingston and talks on a similar deal for a Long Branch hotel have ended.
+The president’s company is no longer managing a Kushner-owned hotel in Livingston and talks to strike a similar deal for a hotel in Long Branch have ended, a person familiar with the matter said Thursday.
 Ethics watchdogs have said the collaboration could have compromised Jared Kushner’s role as an adviser to his father-in-law, President Donald Trump.

-The Trump Organization did not respond immediately to a request for comment.
-The Kushner Cos. had no comment.

-The person contacted by The Associated Press was not authorized to talk to the press on the matter and so requested anonymity.
+The person who spoke to The Associated Press gave no reason for the end of collaboration, but noted the Kushners have recently hired a new head of their hotel operations with his own plans for the business.
+The person was not authorized to talk to the press on the matter and so requested anonymity.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.